SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                may instead reflect its programmed output condition.
                           • SYSTEM INFO      > Shows the full firmware version and copyright information.
                           • I2C FALLBACK     > Available only when the SERVICE MENU is entered during startup; restores the fail-safe I²C address (0x61) after a single
                                                NO/YES confirmation and returns to the startup SERVICE MENU.
+If an I²C fault is already active, its `!` marker and blinking fault indicator remain active during fallback until communication is subsequently verified.
 Normal initialization resumes only after explicitly leaving the menu.
                           • FACTORY RESET    > Clears all stored settings and user memories and restores the default settings after double confirmation.
 During the reset, the dedicated FACTORY RESET / resetting... status remains visible for at least 750 ms (or longer if the reset itself takes longer).
                           • EXIT MENU        > Returns to the main interface, or resumes normal initialization when the SERVICE MENU was entered during startup.